LyubomirT/LyubomirT/README.md

 # Hi there, I'm LyubomirT 👋

-I'm a web developer (mostly) who is learning how to code as a pro, but is doing that too intensively.
+I'm a web developer (mostly), but also interested in AI development and machine structures.
 I like to create fun and useful projects using Python, HTML, JS and other languages.

 ## 🚀 Some of my projects: